×

 The first known event in "Manifest" is the Great Flood, a cataclysmic deluge recounted in Judeo-Christian mythology as well as many other faith traditions.
 Although it is not known how the events surrounding the flood unfolded, the mysterious Project Eureka is gifted a petrified piece of 6000-year-old driftwood infused with Omega Sapphire and peacock DNA that Saanvi (Parveen Kaur) concludes is from Noah's ark.
 The presence of the sapphire and the ark's unique properties indicate that the ark traveled into the Divine Consciousness much as the passengers of Flight 828 would do several millennia later.
 At an unknown period in Ancient Egypt, the Last Trial parchment foretelling is also created.

-Olive (Luna Blaise) and TJ (Garrett Wareing) later find clues connected to the Oracle of Delphi, the professional title of an Ancient Greek high priestess who lived sometime after the 14th century B.C.
+Olive (Luna Blaise) and TJ (Garrett Wareing) later find a clue connected to the Oracle of Delphi, the professional title of an Ancient Greek high priestess who lived sometime after the 14th century B.C.
 She also learns that the Biblical Ten Commandments are connected to the Omega Sapphire, implying that the tablets were given in connection to a Calling.
-Closer to the modern era sometime in the 16th century, Yusuv Al-Zuras' ship is swept into the Divine Consciousness where he and his crewman observe Flight 828 flying through the sky.
+Closer to the modern era, sometime in the 16th century, Yusuv Al-Zuras' ship is swept into the Divine Consciousness where he and his crewmen observe Flight 828 flying through the sky.

 The fateful Flight 828

-The Stone family's journey toward their intersection with the Callings begins with the 2002 birth of twins Cal (Jack Messina in Seasons 1 — 3, Ty Doran in Season 4) and Olive.
+The Stone family's journey toward their intersection with the Callings begins with the 2002 birth of twins Cal (Jack Messina in Seasons 1-3, Ty Doran in Season 4) and Olive.
 The kids grow up close, and the family is devastated when Cal is diagnosed with leukemia at only 6 years old.
-In 2013, after years of battling the disease with no remission in sight, the family decides to take a break from everything and give their family one last happy memory while accepting the inevitable.
+In 2013, after years of battling the disease with no remission in sight, the family decides to take a break from everything for one last happy memory together while accepting the inevitable.
 Ben's parents and sister Michaela (Melissa Roxburgh) join them on their journey.
 When the return flight home is overbooked, the family splits up, with Ben, Cal, and Michaela traveling together on the later Montego Air Flight 828.
-But when the flight doesn't land, the passengers' families eventually come to terms with their deaths and move on with their lives as best they can.
+But when that flight doesn't land, the passengers' families eventually come to terms with their deaths and move on with their lives as best they can.

 The Callings begin